alnoki/AAAAAA/doc/dev-guide/concepts/project-structure.rst

 Contents
 ********

-Some select demonstrative contents of the :xref:`AAAAAA-repo`:
+Some select demonstrative contents of the :github:`AAAAAA repository <alnoki/AAAAAA>`:

 .. code-block:: none